Marathi literature: Deccan Sultanates period

 There was relatively little activity in Marathi in the early days of the Bahmani Sultanate (1347–1527) and the Bijapur Sultanate (1527–1686).
 The Warkari saint-poet Eknath (1533–1599), the main successor of Dnyaneshwar, was a major Marathi literary figure during this period.
 He made available an authentic, edited version of Dnyaneshwari, which had been forgotten after the Islamic invasion of Deccan.
 He also wrote several abhangs (devotional poems), narratives and minor works that dealt with the Bhagavata Purana He wrote Eknathi Bhagwat, Bhavarth Ramayan, Rukmini Swayamwar Hastamalak, and Bharud.
 Dasopant was another minor but notable poet from this era.
-Mukteshwar (1574-1645), the grandson of Eknath, too, wrote several works in Marathi including a translation of the epic Mahabharata.
+Mukteshwar (1574-1645), the grandson of Eknath, too, wrote several works in Marathi including a partial translation of the epic Mahabharata while the complete verse translation was done by Vishnudas Nama in the late 16th and early 17th century.

 Krista Purana, written by the Goa-based Christian missionary Thomas Stephens, was first published in 1616.
 It is written in a mix of Marathi and Konkani languages, and the first copy was printed in the Roman script, and tells the story of Jesus Christ.